worktheclock/replit.github.io/Teams/Projects.md

-## Project creation and submission
+## Project Creation and Submission

 From your team dashboard, create a new project.